glongh/video-streaming-sample-app/README.md

 * [Slides](http://www.slideshare.net/contest-theta360/ricoh-theta-x-iot-developers-contest-cloud-api-seminar-2nd-installation)

 ---
+# Article on the Sample Applications

+The article below was originally published as part of the [THETA Unofficial Guide](http://lists.theta360.guide/t/360-video-conferencing-with-the-ricoh-theta-s/38?u=codetricity) series.
+The Unofficial Guides are community-contributed content and not endorsed by RICOH.
+The original sample code is from RICOH.
+The README was extended by the community in this fork of the master repository.

 You can  live stream 360 video between two computers using a browser.
 The video stream has  full 360 degree navigation, enabling 360 video conferencing between two people.